-- Total award funds include both direct and indirect costs.

-- Support beyond the first project period will depend on:

-- Appropriation of funds.

-- Future announcements under this program.

-- A decision that continued funding is in the government's best interest.

-- If we receive more funding for this program, we will consider:

-- Funding more applicants.

-- Extending the period of performance.

-- Awarding supplemental funding.
+- Total award funds include both direct and indirect costs. - Each applicant can receive only one award under this program. - Support beyond the first budget year will depend on: - Appropriation of funds. - Satisfactory progress in meeting your project's objectives. - A decision that continued funding is in the government's best interest. - If we receive more funding for this program, we will consider: - Funding more applicants. - Extending the period of performance. - Awarding supplemental funding.